lotusatease/ifosslawbook/France.md

 software, including those which underlie its interfaces, are not protected by copyright.

-### Authors/Beneficiaries {#sec_authorsfrance}
+### Authors/Beneficiaries

-i.
-As a rule, authorship shall belong to the natural person, who has
-    created the software, whether the author is an employee or not.
+1. As a rule, authorship shall belong to the natural person, who has created the software, whether the author is an employee or not.
     However, according to article L. 113-1 of the French Intellectual Property Code, it shall belong, unless otherwise proved, to the person or persons under whose name the work has been disclosed.

-ii.
-Furthermore, article L. 113-9 of the French Intellectual Property
-    Code provides that unless otherwise provided by statutory provisions or stipulations, the economic rights in the software and its documentation created by one or more employees in the execution of their duties or following the instructions given by their employer shall be the property of the employer and he exclusively shall be entitled to exercise them.\
+2. Furthermore, article L. 113-9 of the French Intellectual Property Code provides that unless otherwise provided by statutory provisions or stipulations, the economic rights in the software and its documentation created by one or more employees in the execution of their duties or following the instructions given by their employer shall be the property of the employer and he exclusively shall be entitled to exercise them.
     This provision also applies to the servants of the State, of local authorities and of public establishments of an administrative nature.

-iii.
-Software created by two or more persons may be a “collective work”
-    or a “collaborative work”.
+3. Software created by two or more persons may be a “collective work” or a “collaborative work”.

     A collaborative work is a work in the creation of which more than